dpwynne/food-inspections-Math237/README.md

 Food Inspections Evaluation
 ============================

-This is our model for predicting which food establishments are at most risk for the types of violations most likely to spread food-borne illness.
+This is a fork of the [City of Chicago's model](https://github.com/Chicago/food-inspections-evaluation/tree/master) for predicting which food establishments are at most risk for the types of violations most likely to spread food-borne illness.
 Chicago Department of Public Health staff use these predictions to prioritize inspections.
-During a two month pilot period, we found that that using these predictions meant that inspectors found critical violations much faster.
+During a two month pilot period, the analysts found that that using these predictions meant that inspectors found critical violations much faster.

-You can help improve the health of our city by improving this model.
 This repository contains a training and test set, along with the data used in the current model.

-Feel free to clone, fork, send pull requests and to file bugs.
-Please note that we will need you to agree to our Contributor License Agreement (CLA) in order to be able to use any pull requests.

 Original Analysis and Reports
 -----------------------------